New York State Governor Signs New Legislation that Grants Employees Time Off to Receive Covid-19 Vaccines

 Seek Legal Assistance Today

-If your employer has failed to provide reasonable accommodations during the Covid-19 pandemic, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has failed to provide reasonable accommodations during the Covid-19 pandemic, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.